hggfhggf/nitro-judge-predictor-library/README.md

 Warning:

 Before running the local evaluator, verify and update any file paths in pre_judging_script.py if necessary.
+Such as train_data, test_data, submission.csv

 The predictor.py file should be located in the same directory as the submission file/folder.